weizb18/CppHW_2020F/README.md

 # CppHW_2020F
-big homework for cpp course in 2020F hotel manager
+Project for cpp course in 2020F
+Hotel Manager